 The differences can’t be heard

 On the first day, setting it by ear and music alone, I ended up thinking I should never turn the receiver higher than 50, and the gain was set so that at that 50 volume, the amp put out 15.7 VAC at 100 Hz, or 62 watts.
 On the second day, it ended up that I could turn it up to 52, and get 18.8 VAC at 100 Hz, or 88 watts.
 That 100 Hz tone was indeed slightly distorted visually, but it wasn't audible in the music.
 Plus, I don't usually listen to music full-blast for very long periods of time, so in real use, I would likely never be able to hear the difference.

 I think either I was a little more or less sensitive to the singers’ voices on different days, and noticed changes at different levels than I could see in the waveforms’ shapes, or the music CDs I used were recorded at a different reference levels.
 I certainly cranked some swing those evenings in the Crutchfield Lab.

 Whatever the differences between the methods were, they all resulted in having the receiver and amp properly gain-matched, and loud, distortion-free music ensued.
 Using the test tones disc was easier than listening to music. even without the oscilloscope, the tones made it possible for me accurately set the gain.
 It was very easy to discern when the hum distorted into a buzz.

 Download some test tone files or pick up a test tone disc and try if for yourself!
-To make it easier, I've summarized the process in the sidebar at right.
+To make it easier, I've summarized the process below.